New schools in Abu Dhabi

 - Giggles English School - new campus or relocation to Mussafah, MBZ City, Shahama, Baniyas, Al Wathba ...
 Al Bahia.
 And renamed as Al Basma British School.

 - Global Indian International School Abu Dhabi (GIIS) - opening date speculated as April 2014.
-Delayed until April 2015 - see new schools in 2015 heading.
+Delayed until April 2015.

 - Indian Modern Science School - relocating to new building (under construction) in Mohamed Bin Zayed City (MBZ City), opening some time in 2014?